lydia-dr/WHO_Life_Expectancy_LinReg/README.md

 The Model_Creation file which contains the cleaning, EDA, feature engineering, feature selection and ultimately model training on the data.

-The Expectancy_Prediction_Model which contains a function (or functions) that allow for predictions on novel inputs.
+The Life_Expectancy_Prediction_Model which contains a function (or functions) that allow for predictions on novel inputs.
 The prediction is self-contained for ease of use.